AdaCore/aws/readme.txt

 Listed below are some minor enhancements and fixes:

+   - The test-suite has been completely redesigned.
+It is now easier to run and to extend.

    - Add support for auto-configuration of the XML/Ada and ASIS support.
      By default if the project files are found the corresponding support (SOAP if XML/Ada present and the ada2wsdl tool if ASIS is present)